wilkung/dsp/04-command_line.md

 The xargs command is used in with the find and grep commands to divide a large list of arguments into a smaller list received from standard input.

-Here is an example of its use that I found: find /foot/bar/ -name '*.mp4' -print0 | xargs -0 mv -t /some/path
+Here is an example of its use that I found on stackexchange: find /foot/bar/ -name '*.mp4' -print0 | xargs -0 mv -t /some/path
 ---